 2022 DIVERSITY SYMPOSIUM

-Join us for our annual Diversity Symposium on Friday, October 21, 2022!
+Our annual Diversity Symposium was held on Friday, October 21, 2022!

-The annual Diversity Symposium is open to all faculty and staff.
-This year's theme is "Understanding Systemic Racism: Past, Present, and Making it Personal."
+The annual Diversity Symposium is open to all of Harper's faculty and staff.
+This year's theme was "Understanding Systemic Racism: Past, Present, and Making it Personal."
 Systemic racism impacts all of us collectively as a higher education institution.
 As the campus and the world become increasingly diverse, it is vital that we understand how systemic racism impacts and intersects with various historically underrepresented, underserved, and/or marginalized communities and groups; including, but not limited to, abilities/disabilities, gender, sexual orientation, religion, and/or socioeconomic status.
-Participants will gain deeper insight into how systemic racism impacts people, organizations, policies, and practices.
-Additionally, strategies for minimizing systemic barriers individually and collectively will be discussed to amplify the success of Harper's students, faculty, and staff.
-The depth of your level of understanding and/or knowledge of this topic should not detour you from attending.
-The diversity symposium creates a brave space for all employees to engage with each other, and opportunities to interact with phenomenal diversity, equity, and inclusion practitioners/clinicians to acquire new knowledge and perspectives are extended.
-We hope to see you there!
+Participants gained deeper insight into how systemic racism impacts people, organizations, policies, and practices.
+Additionally, individually and collectively, strategies for minimizing systemic barriers were discussed to amplify the success of Harper's students, faculty, and staff.
+The diversity symposium creates a brave space for all employees to engage with each other and provides unique opportunities to interact with phenomenal diversity, equity, and inclusion practitioners/clinicians to acquire new knowledge and perspectives.
+Below are a few of the 2022 Diversity Symposium Highlights.

 Envisioning Justice in Higher Education amid Systemic Racism